jeremyf/hydra-connect-2015/tour-of-hydra-testing.md

 Throughout the unit level refactoring, I often won't run the Acceptance tests; They are too slow.
 However they are useful as they work through the system from the outside.

 Acceptance tests that I run will leverage [Capybara](http://git.io/wuHj-Q) to handle the web requests.
 I will also take the time to make Page objects via [SitePrism](http://git.io/LY5ARA).
-Page objects allow.
+Page objects allow for encapsulation of intent.
+Without a page object in Capybara, you click and verify the content of lots of CSS selectors.
+Using page objects, you can give each of those elements a meaningful name.

 With Acceptance tests, you will need to construct the state of your application.
 One mechanism is to use FactoryGirl; This provides a litany of methods for persisting data in a repeatable manner.
 As a warning, if a single FactoryGirl method is creating multiple objects you may have an object that should be moved into your application logic.